Experience in Pharma Manufacturing? Get it Recognised with a TU Dublin University Certificate

 • Cleaning Validation Engineer

-STEP 3: If you have completed our University Certificate in eBioPharmaChem Manufacturing and Certificate in Validation which are standalone programs, you are already halfway to a level 7 Degree.
+STEP 3: If you have completed our University Certificate in eBioPharmaChem Manufacturing and Certificate in Validation which are standalone programs, you are already halfway to an NFQ Level 7 Degree.
 Take 6 more modules to get a BSc degree in Degree in Manufacture of Medicinal Products (DT 291)

 Graphic of a jigsaw puzzle showing how GetReskilled courses work together to build a degree